WirelessK19/Assessment_Literacy/report.md

 Educators frequently conduct assessment activities, such as developing or selecting assessments to administer to their students, in order to determine what the student knows and can do.
-What do we mean by “assessment”?
+What do we mean by "assessment"?
 Broadly, assessment is defined as “the process of collecting, synthesizing, and interpreting information to aid (educational) decision making” (Russell & Airasian, 2011).
 In this guide, the terms “assessment” and